Questions and disputes concerning the subject arise with the enviable regularity.

-As it proved to be, for the part of owners ST215G this principle of 4WD became discovery and, it is similar, unpleasant dicovery.
-So let's pass through basic questions...
+As it proved to be, for some ST215G owners this principle of 4WD became discovery and, it is similar, unpleasant dicovery...

 "Why V-Flex is bad?"

 1) So that the viscous coupling begin to work, necessary the slippage of front wheels.
 Only in this case the perceptible difference in the frequency of rotation between its disks will appear, will begin warming-up and "hardening" of working fluid.
-But car can "bury" in soil more rapid, than rear wheels will move.
+But car can be buried in soil before rear wheels will turn.

-3) Massive elements of the real Fulltime 4WD can bear overload easily, than the elements of sufficiently tender coupling.
+3) Massive elements of the real Fulltime 4WD can bear overload easily, but it can not be said about the relative delicate viscous coupling.

-4) "Connected rear drive" is potentially dangerous with the rapid ride, especially during the cornering.
-Therefore to avoid the random connection of rear drive (with the critical drift of the car and all ensuing consequences) coupling was made with the "soft characteristic", so that it would react only to the sufficiently large and prolonged difference in the frequency of rotation - but it made worse cross-country ability.
+4) Sudden rear drive connection is potentially dangerous especially during the cornering.
+Therefore to avoid the random connection of rear drive (with the critical drift of the car and all ensuing consequences) coupling was made "soft", so that it would react only to the sufficiently large and prolonged difference in the rotation speed - but it made worse off-road ability.

-So, functionally V-Flex worse than the real Fulltime 4WD, which was stood on Caldina ST195, but nevertheless it is better than nothing - simply "all-wheel-drive to make sure".
+So, functionally V-Flex worse than the real Fulltime 4WD, which used at Caldina ST195, but nevertheless it is better than nothing.

-If we start engine of frozen VAZ and drop the clutch, the car will be rolled forward even with neutral position of gearbox - because oil in the box is thick.
-Here also through the clutch, due to internal liquid friction, minimum effort is transferred constantly.
-For its real application it will not be sufficient, but it will be possible to rotate the freely hanging wheel easily.
+If we start engine at deep frozen car and drop the clutch, the car will be move slightly even with neutral position of gearbox - because cold oil in the box is too viscous.
+Here also minimum effort is transferred constantly through the clutch, due to internal liquid friction.
+And it will be possible to rotate freely hanging wheel.

-1) The most unpleasant - when car arbitrarily long time skids one of the front wheels, but rear do not think to be connected.
-If it was not happen during extreme off-road, than probably viscous coupling (41330D) broke.
-But new (p/n 41330-12020) cost near 1100 US$, so that remains either to go to scrab collector (here all rear differential from worn out car costs ~400 US$), or resign of 4WD and use "mono-driving" car.
-On the happiness, this problem is sufficiently rare.
+1) The most unpleasant - one of the front wheels skid for a long time, but rear one not to be connected.
+If it was not happen during extreme off-road, than probably viscous coupling (41330D) fail.
+But new (p/n 41330-12020) costs about $1100, so much better to got to scrab collector and buy used rear differential assy for ~$400), or resign of 4WD and use "mono-driving" car.